Find Affordable College Courses

 Iowa City, IA

-University of Iowa landed the #17 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-Located in the city of Iowa City, Iowa is a public college with a very large student population.
+University of Iowa came in at #17 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools ranking.
+Located in the city of Iowa City, Iowa is a public school with a very large student population.

 About 61% of the students majoring in journalism at the school are women while 39% are male.